How F4S supports tertiary student undergraduate programs in entrepreneurship

 The jobs of the future are expected in areas such as systems design (cyber-physical, IIoT), modelling and programming, intelligent data analytics and machine learning, industrial automation and robotics, as well as cyber security and will impact virtually every sector of our economy and society.

-University leaders need to find evidence-based approaches to build mindsets, skills and abilities and Fingerprint for Success (F4S) enables us to transform our learning design to include analytics and coaching.
+University leaders need to find evidence-based approaches to build mindsets, skills and abilities and Marlee enables us to transform our learning design to include analytics and coaching.

 Additionally, our university was investing in supporting students, alumni and our university partners to support the startup ecosystem.
 We were launching pre-accelerator programs and activities to strengthen collaborative research and deep tech prototyping.
-We saw F4S as a tool that would enable data-based conversations about leadership and venture success.
-F4S enables leaders to calibrate their development with the startup and scaleup phases of their venture development.
-F4S enabled startup founders to identify co-founders, form their teams and to kickstart their team development strategies.
+We saw Marlee as a tool that would enable data-based conversations about leadership and venture success.
+Marlee enables leaders to calibrate their development with the startup and scaleup phases of their venture development.
+Marlee enabled startup founders to identify co-founders, form their teams and to kickstart their team development strategies.

 We were looking for a tool that would be applicable at the undergraduate, Masters and Doctoral levels and for our alumni and university partners.
 We needed a tool that was valid across a professionals’ career and would offer data that would be useful for career decision making, leadership development, innovation and entrepreneurship.